-Note: The CRUISE CONTROL and RESUME switch do not operate at speeds below 20 mph (32 km/h).
+The CRUISE and RESUME switches do not operate at speeds below 20 mph (32 km/h).

 Increasing Set Speed

 The vehicle cruise speed setting can be increased by one of the following methods:

 - Depress and hold the RESUME switch until the desired cruising speed is reached.
 When the RESUME switch is released, the new cruising speed will be stored in the cruise control memory. - Accelerate using the accelerator pedal until the desired cruising speed is reached.
 Depress and release the SET switch.